- What is the average cost of renters insurance in Virginia?

 Virginia renters insurance: The least and most expensive ZIP codes

-Where you live in Virginia affects how much you pay for renters insurance.
-The most expensive ZIP code in Virginia for renters insurance is 23459, where the average annual rate is $311 which is $94 more than the state average insurance premium.
+Your location in Virginia directly impacts the cost of renters insurance.
+The most expensive ZIP code in Virginia is 23459, with an average annual premium of $311.
+This amount is $94 more than higher than the state average.

-The following table lists the least and most expensive ZIP codes in Virginia for renters insurance.
+The table below shows the most and least expensive ZIP codes in Virginia for renters insurance.

 ZIP code | Average annual rate |